 There is also now an alternative airport on the east side of the Valley.
 The Phoenix-Mesa Gateway Airport, 6033 S. Sossaman Rd., Mesa (http://www.gatewayairport.com; tel.
 480/988-7600) is served by Allegiant Airlines (www.allegiantair.com; tel.
 702/505-8888), which has service from small cities in the Northwest and Midwest.
 Mesa is a southeast suburb, south of the Ariz.
 202 Loop at the Power Road exit.

-SuperShuttle (tel.
-800/258-3826 or 602/244-9000; www.supershuttle.com) offers 24-hour door-to-door van service between Sky Harbor Airport and resorts, hotels, and homes throughout the Valley.
+SuperShuttle (www.supershuttle.com; tel.
+800/258-3826 or 602/244-9000) offers 24-hour door-to-door van service between Sky Harbor Airport and resorts, hotels, and homes throughout the Valley.
 Per-person shared-ride fares average $12 to $14 to the downtown and Tempe area, $16 to downtown Scottsdale, and $24 to $31 to north Scottsdale.

 Taxis can be found outside all three terminals and cost only slightly more than shuttle vans.
 You can also call AAA/Yellow Cab (tel.
 602/888-8888), Apache Taxi (tel.
-480/557-7000), or Mayflower Cab (tel.
-602/955-1355; www.discountcab.com).
-Taxis from the airport charge $5 for turning on the meter, a $1 airport surcharge, $2.10 per mile, and a minimum fare of $15.
-A taxi from the airport to downtown Phoenix will cost around $16; to Scottsdale, between $21 and $36.
+480/557-7000), or Mayflower Cab (www.discountcab.com; tel.
+602/955-1355).
+All taxis from the airport charge $5 for turning on the meter, $2.30 per mile, and a minimum fare of $15.
+Traffic delays are $23 an hour.
+There’s a flat fee of $17 to downtown Phoenix.
+A taxi from the airport to central Scottsdale is $30 and up in light traffic.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.